christianityorigins/website/journal/_posts/2016-03-01-ammon-hillman.md

 _Ritual rape committed by the Church was very much an attempt to stifle the veneration of pubertal development, and the potential contribution of young boys and girls to society._

 The church paralyzed child protection.
-The Church Fathers replaced females as guadians of children, as was the norm in Pagan socieities, so that they had access to children.
+The Church Fathers replaced females as guadians of children, as was the norm in Pagan socieities, so that they had access to children:

 _By attacking the concept of women as Nature’s nurturers, the Church asserted a single-minded vision of masculine authority that cut to the quick of the psyche of its initiates.
 This war against the image of the mothering goddess was dangerous, because it undercut much of the bedrock of civilization—and also gave priests more authority to abuse young boys._